 Various types of water filtration systems are available for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove hard water minerals, dissolved iron or manganese from the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Bad tastes & odors can be removed with a sediment/carbon filtration system.
 Additionally, to create very pure drinking water, a reverse osmosis system can be installed, which utilizes the same technology used to produce both Aquafina, Dasani and some other bottled waters.
 There are various sized reverse osmosis systems to match the volume demands required.

-H2O Care is an established, regional water filtration and testing firm, formed in 1989 and previously a division of Atlas Watersystems, Inc. Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://h2ocare.wpengine.com.
-Contact us by email at email@example.com or call us at 800-539-1100.
+H2O Care is an established, regional water filtration and testing firm, formed in 1989.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com.
+Contact us at at firstname.lastname@example.org or call us 800-539-1100.